Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Summary

 {\bf Acknowledgments} \\

-We would like to give special thanks to Josh Simon and Marla Geha for giving us the kinematic data of UFD galaxies.
-This work is supported in part by the Ministry of Education, Culture, Sports, Science, and Technology (MEXT), Japan, No. 16H01090 (for K. H.), No. 15H05889, No. 25105011 (for M. I.), No. 16H02176, No. 26104009 (for S. M.), No. 17H02878 (for S. M. and M. I.), and No. 17K14249 (for M. N. I.).
-The work of K.I. is also supported by the JSPS Research Fellowships for Young Scientists.
+\red{We are grateful to the referee for her/his careful reading of our paper and thoughtful comments.} We would like to give special thanks to Josh Simon and Marla Geha for giving us the kinematic data of UFD galaxies.
+This work is supported in part by the Ministry of Education, Culture, Sports, Science, and Technology (MEXT), Japan, No. 16H01090 (for K. H.), No. 15H05889, No. 25105011 (for M. I.), No. 16H02176, No. 26104009 (for S. M.), No. 17H02878 (for S. M. and M. I.), No. 17K14249 (for M. N. I.), \red{and No. 18J21186 (for S. H.).} The work of K.I. is also supported by the JSPS Research Fellowships for Young Scientists.
 Finally, Kavli IPMU is supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.